We give our students opportunities to perform and build self-confidence.

 Ellen Vierse ▿

-Ellen graduated summa cum laude from Texas Christian University (TCU) with a BFA in Modern Dance.
-After college, she moved back to her hometown of St. Louis, Missouri to dance with Common Thread Contemporary Dance Company under the direction of Jennifer Medina, where she had the opportunity to perform works by Uri Sands (TU Dance) and Jennifer Huffman Olivas (Diavolo).
+Ellen Vierse graduated summa cum laude from Texas Christian University (TCU) with a BFA in Modern Dance.
+After graduation, she moved back to her hometown of St. Louis, Missouri to dance with Common Thread Contemporary Dance Company under the direction of Jennifer Medina, where she had the opportunity to perform works by Uri Sands (TU Dance) and Jennifer Huffman Olivas (Diavolo).
 While in St. Louis, Ellen also performed with Leverage Dance Theater and ANNONYARTS.
-She has additionally worked intensively with Doug Varone, Michael Foley, and most recently Hanna Brictson.
-Ellen also enjoys choreographing and has set works on CoMo Dance Company (Columbus, Ohio), High Desert Dance Academy (Winslow, Arizona), and Arts in Motion (St. Louis, Missouri).
-A recent Chicago transplant, Ellen is thrilled to be joining the staff at Forevermore and to continue sharing the joy of dance with the next generation.
+She has additionally worked intensively with Doug Varone, Michael Foley, and Jon Lehrer.
+Since making the move to Chicago, Ellen has danced with Project606, Hot Crowd Dance Company, and Thodos' New Dances.
+She has additionally performed in independent works by Hanna Brictson (Visceral) and Sarah Olson (Chicago Repertory Ballet) and was recently featured in two original dances for camera choreographed by Ela Olarte.
+Ellen also enjoys choreographing on professionals and students alike and has set works on CoMo Dance Company (Columbus, Ohio), High Desert Dance Academy (Winslow, Arizona), and Arts in Motion (St. Louis, Missouri).
+Ellen is thrilled to be joining the staff at Forevermore for a third year and to continue sharing the joy of dance with the next generation.

 Ginger Jensen ▿